5 Dress Shoe Styles For Every Wardrobe

 Boots are casual by nature and are fantastic shoes to wear in the winter and fall.
 Consider a rubber sole if you live in an environment that requires traction.
 Boots with a good heel will make you look taller, and this is an added bonus when you want to make a good impression.
 Pairing your boots depends on how dressy they appear.
 Some lace up boots are elegant enough to be worn with casual suits, for instance.
 In general, dress boots should not be worn in a formal setting.

-Shop Anatoly's Medium Brown Suede Chelsea Boot
+Shop Anatoly's Brown Suede Chelsea Boots

 I hope you found this dress shoe guide helpful.
-If you’d like to learn more, feel free to set up an appointment with us at our store in Oakland, CA. We do made-to-order, custom shoes for our clients.
+If you’d like to learn more, feel free to set up an appointment with us at our store in Oakland, CA. We do made-to-order custom shoes for our clients.
 Please contact us for additional questions.